CodeCinnamon001/currency-converter/README.md

 ## Acknowledgements

 - The project utilizes the `libcurl` library for making HTTP requests to retrieve currency exchange rates.
-- Special thanks to nlohmann for their JSON library: [https://github.com/nlohmann/json](https://github.com/nlohmann/json)
+- Special thanks to nlohmann for providing the JSON library used in this project (https://github.com/nlohmann/json).
 ```

-Please make sure to replace "YOUR_API_KEY" in the `api_key.h` file with your actual API key obtained from the currency exchange rate provider.